open-component-model/MPAS/docs/concepts/projects.md

 A ProductDeploymentGenerator creates a relation between a Subscription and a set of Targets.

-The `ProductDeploymentGenerator` object contains references to `Project` and `Subscription` objects.
-The Project controller watches `ProductDeploymentGenerator` objects and creates `ProductDeployment` manifests.
+The `ProductDeploymentGenerator` object contains references to a `Subscription` object.
+The Product controller watches `ProductDeploymentGenerator` objects and creates `ProductDeployment` manifests.

 #### Target